nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_multi_cluster/objects_multi_cluster.md

 -   Is running AOS 5.11.2+
 -   Located in same datacenter as primary cluster

+!!!warning
-**Note: Multi-Cluster is not suitable for cross-WAN communication.**
+          Multi-Cluster is not suitable for cross-WAN communication

 ## Lab Setup

-**In this lab, you will only walk through a Nutanix Objects Multi-Cluster feature assuming your Prism Central has two registered Prism Element clusters**
+In this lab, you will only walk through a Nutanix Objects Multi-Cluster feature assuming your Prism Central has two registered Prism Element clusters

 ![](images/mc-07.png)